ykawamura96/dotfiles-1/README.md

 ```

 ### Install ROS
-For ROS installation, follow instructions in `http://wiki.ros.org/ROS/Installation`.
+For ROS installation, follow instructions in [ROS Installation](http://wiki.ros.org/ROS/Installation).
 At this stage, you install minimum required packages for ROS.

 Next, install some packages for `JSK` environment:
 ```bash